apiad/illiterate/Readme.md

 API can easily understand how to use it, while collaborators or anyone wanting to understand how everything works should also be able to follow all the details.

+To achieve these objectives, illiterate proposes really only one major paradigm shift:

+> **Your code is the documentation.**

+That's it.
+You will simply write all the documentation for your code right inside your code, as comments and as Python docstrings, according that what is more convenient for each case.
+But keep this in mind, *all your code will be published as-is for documentation purposes*.

+Now you are forced to think about your code in terms of: "well, this will be read by users at some point, so I better make it as publishable as possible".
+This means that you can no longer simply put some throw away code in some forsaken `_tmp.py` file.
+That file will appear in the documentation, so it better be publishable.

+## How this works?

+The only thing that illiterate actually does is taking your Python repository and turn it into an [mkdocs](https://mkdocs.org)-ready repository.
+It will parse all your code, and output nicely formatted Markdown versions of each `.py` file.
+It is up to you that what is writen in those `.py` files is something worth publishing as documentation.

+To use it, you simply run:

+    python -m illiterate [src] [output]

+Where `[src]` is folder that is the root of your project's code (i.e., the top level folder with an `__init__.py` inside), and `[output]` is where you want the markdown files.

+For example, in this project, standing on the root folder (where this Readme is located), you would run the following (🤓 yeah, it is kind if Inception-ish):

+    python -m illiterate illiterate docs

+This will take all the code in `[src]`, convert it to Markdown, and drop it inside the `[output]` folder.
+That's it.
+If you have `mkdocs`, then make sure to have your `mkdocs.yml` correctly configured so that it renders those freshly created markdowns.

+You can mix illiterate with regular markdown simply by hand-crafting all the documentation you want in pure Markdown and then conveniently designing your `mkdocs.yml`.

+## Next steps

+This project is quite small, but it is a self-fulfilling prophecy.
+The remaining [documentation](https://apiad.github.io/illiterate/__init__) has been written with `illiterate`.
+Just keep reading and you'll see for yourself what does this means.